ansble/monument/readme.md

 ```
 {
 	res: response,
-	req: request
+	req: request,
+	params: the url parameters as an object,
+	body: the body of the request as an object,
+	query: the queryparams as an object
 }
 ```

 these are the request and response objects from node.
+The other thing of interest are the other parts of the connection object, the params, body, and query objects. `params` contains the key/value pairs from the url params laid out with `:name` notation in the path. `body` is the parsed body of the request.
+Most commonly will have a value in `post`, `put`, and `update` requests.
+Lastly you get the `query` object which is the key/value pairs found in any queryparams on the path.

 ### Data and Events